 Every creative person is subject to the whims of a fickle muse that doesn’t always show up when we need it to.
 Fortunately, there are ways to make our minds a more hospitable place for ideas.
-Read on for twenty-one easy tips that will help you make inspiration a more frequent guest.
+Read on for easy tips that will help you make inspiration a more frequent guest.

 1 Listen to music.